maschenyy/Pacmann_Data_Visualization_Wrangling/README.md

         * Checking unknown values of categorical data
         * Deleting unnecessary columns
         * Checking missing values on each column
-        * Deleting missing values on certain column
+        * Deleting missing values on SuicideCount, InflationRate, and EmploymentPopulationRatio column.
+Reason to delete rather than using imputation is to avoid bias as much as possible
-        * Handling missing values on GDP, GDPPerCapita, GrossNationalIncome, and GNIPerCapita columns
+        * Handling missing values on GDP, GDPPerCapita, GrossNationalIncome, and GNIPerCapita columns using median due to the data distribution is skewed
     - 3. Save and download cleaned dataset
     - 4. Visualization with tableau
     - 5. Data analytics to gain insight and give recommendation